The UN Secretary-General’s Roadmap on Digital Cooperation

 - Jovan Kurbalija, (Serbia), Executive Director, Secretariat of the High-level Panel on Digital Cooperation (ex officio)

-The Panel held two in-person meetings in September 2018 and January 2019, and will meet virtually as required.
+The Panel held three in-person meetings in September 2018, January 2019 and April 2019, and held several virtual meetings.

 The Panel completed its deliberations and submitted its final report, including actionable recommendations, within a nine-month period.
 The report mapped trends in digital technologies, identified gaps and opportunities, and outlined proposals for strengthening international cooperation in the digital space.